PostHog/posthog.com/contents/handbook/engineering/cloud-providers.md

 ### How do I get access?

-Ask in the `#team-platform` Slack channel for someone to add you.
-Anyone who is an owner can do so.
+Ask in the `#team-infrastructure` Slack channel for someone to add you.

-To give someone access: Navigate to [PostHog team settings page](https://cloud.digitalocean.com/account/team?i=7cfa7c) and use the `Invite Members` button to add their PostHog email address.
+To give someone access: navigate to [PostHog team settings page](https://cloud.digitalocean.com/account/team?i=7cfa7c) and use the `Invite Members` button to add their PostHog email address.

 ### Edit 1-Click app info